 In the US, I learned that one scoop is a way bigger size and you, therefore, might be able to order 2 flavors within one scope.
 However, this is not possible in all places which leads to a lot of confusion.
 So let’s just say I ended up with a giant amount of strawberry ice-cream the last time while in other places I will get 2-3 flavors for the same price.

-The size of a scoop
+The size of an ice cream scoop

 Last time I asked the vendor how big a scoop is and she showed me her tiny fist.
 In reality, I ended up with the amount of one very huge fist which would be about 3 scoops in Germany.
 That was kind of challenging for my stomach but of course, I made it 🙂 This also explains the huge price difference between the US and Europe per scoop.